singhacinnamon/Language-Spelling-Proj/README.md

 Currently randomly selects 1 out of the 500 most common Thai words and uses text to speech to play an audio clip of the word.
 User must correctly spell the word in the text box below and the program will check for correctness.
+May add support for additional languages in the future.